Eth2222/WPI_PrintLabManager/README.md

 - a way to select multiple prints, right now the first thing found in the list that matches the email is used

 - create a UI

+- consider an SQL database or Pandas Dataframe for better management of multiple prints and more flexible search terms

 - make it run on raspberry PI